Designated Senior Lead (DSL):

 We believe that pupils have a right to learn in a caring, supportive and safe environment, which includes the right to protection from all types of abuse.

-If you are ever concerned about the safety or well‐being of someone at our school please talk to the school’s Designated Safeguarding Lead, Ms Harrison (the Headteacher), or to one of the deputy DSLs - Mrs Stevens (the deputy head), Mrs Lord (our SENCO and EY lead), Mrs Marvelley (Admin/Attendance Officer), Mrs Bahadur (our Family Support Worker) or Mrs Kinsella (DSP teacher) or email us at: email@example.com
+If you are ever concerned about the safety or well‐being of someone at our school please talk to the school’s Designated Safeguarding Lead, Ms Harrison (the Headteacher), or to one of the deputy DSLs - Mrs Stevens (the deputy head), Mrs Lord (our SENCO and EY lead), Mrs Marvelley (Admin/Attendance Officer), or Tanya Francis (our Family Support Worker), or you can email us at: firstname.lastname@example.org

 This school is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

 Parents and carers are encouraged to read our Safeguarding Policy and leaflet by clicking on the links below.
 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about pupils are discussed with parents/carers first, unless we have reason to believe that such a move would be contrary to the child’s welfare.
 If a member of staff is concerned about a child’s welfare, they will record their concern, and any observations or conversation heard, and report to one of the DSLs as soon as possible the same day.

 If a member of staff has concerns which relate to the actions or behaviour of another member of staff (which could suggest that person is unsuitable to work with children) then this will be reported to the DSL (or one of the deputy DSLs) in confidence, who will then refer the matter to the Headteacher (or to the Chair of Governors if the concern relates to the Headteacher).